Psie Pole

 It lies in the city's northern and northeastern parts, on the right shore of the Oder River.
 A part of Psie Pole is one of Wrocław's greenest neighborhoods, and its suburban location makes it an important transport hub toward Warsaw, Łódź and other locations in central Poland.

 The Polish General Tadeusz Kościuszko Military University of Land Forces is located in Psie Pole.

+Subdivision

+Since 1991, Psie Pole has been divided into 11 districts: